Computing leaky Lamb waves for waveguides between elastic half-spaces using spectral collocation: Method

 A source line, comprised of multiple source nodes, was defined in the middle of the domain - source nodes are nodes with predefined displacement/force, and are used to excite the propagating wave in the model.
-Two Hann-windowed tonebursts were applied to each source node, orthogonally to each other.
+Two Hann-windowed tonebursts were applied to each source node, with each toneburst displacing the node in the $x$ or the $y$ direction.
 Depending on the nature of the desired excitation, multi-modal or single-mode excitation, the amplitude and relative phase of the tonebursts at each source node were determined.
 For a multi-modal excitation, all source nodes were excited in phase with the same broadband (single-cycled) toneburst in both directions.
 For single-mode excitation, the method discussed in \cite{Pavlakovic1998LeakyNDT} was followed; first, the displacement fields (mode shapes) of the desired mode were extracted from our method and verified with those from DISPERSE.
 Then, the amplitude and phase of the mode shapes were used to modulate the amplitudes and phases of the excitation signals accordingly.
+It is worth noting that due to the use of a truncated domain and source node placement within the domain, but excluding absorbing layers, the proposed excitation violates the orthogonality relations of eigenfunctions of the system.
+This results in a non-pure excitation, possibly exciting other modes as well as the desired one.
+Since our primary objective was the qualitative validation of SCM results, achieving a pure mode excitation was not pursued.
+For an analysis of the modal basis of such systems and the orthogonality of eigenfunctions for pure-mode excitations, see \citep{Gallezot2018AWaveguides,Sammut1976LeakyExcitation,Snyder1983OpticalTheory,Kiefer2022ElastodynamicMetering} and references therein.